 Agency & Program Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recommendations for Fiscal Year 24/25 Various To provide interpreters and technology consultants to support CSC's commitment to inclusion and accessibility and compliance with Budget allocation for interpreters and American with Disabilities Act (ADA) technology consultants to support CSC's commitment to inclusion and Current Budget Recommended Adjustments Total Public Communication with Americans with Disability Act (ADA) requirements.
-These funds were used as needed. ricans with Disability Act (ADA) requirements. accessibility and compliance with ADA \$44,000 \$1,000 \$45,000 Special Populations Comment(s): Additional funding for increased costs ing for
+These funds were used as needed. accessibility and compliance with ADA requirements.
+Funds are used as needed. \$44,000 \$1,000 \$45,000 Special Populations Comment(s): Additional funding for increased costs ing for